Heart Wreckers

 Processed Meats:

-Bacon, sausage, hot dogs, and deli meats are common processed meat examples.
+Common processed meat examples are Bacon, sausage, hot dogs, and deli meats.
 They are high in saturated fats and sodium.
-Processed meats are generally made by transforming the meat by salting, curing, smoking or adding chemical preservatives.
-This leaves processed meat with a high quantity of salt and saturated fat that can quickly, increase blood pressure, weight and the risk of heart disease – three common causes of Cardio Vascular Disease.
+Processed meats are generally made by transforming the meat by salting, curing, smoking, or adding chemical preservatives.
+This leaves processed meat with a high quantity of salt and saturated fat that can quickly increase blood pressure, weight, and the risk of heart disease—three common causes of cardiovascular vascular Disease.

 Fried Foods: